Quantitative light-particle limit for the Vlasov-Fokker-Planck-Navier-Stokes system: Introduction

 \subsection{Formal asymptotic limit $\e \to 0$}

 We outline here the formal derivation of the limiting system as $\e \to 0$.
 First, the kinetic equation in \eqref{main1} can be rewritten as

 where

 This formulation shows that, as $\e \to 0$, the right-hand side enforces a fast relaxation of $f^\e$ toward the local Maxwellian $M_{\rho_{f^\e}, \e v^\e}$.
-At the formal level, this implies that the drag forcing term in the fluid equation becomes negligible in the limit, so that $v^\e$ converges to the solution of the decoupled incompressible Navier--Stokes system:
+At the formal level, the drag forcing term in the fluid equation converges to $-\nabla_x\rho$, which is a pure gradient and can thus be absorbed into the pressure.
+Hence, $v^\e$ converges to the solution of the decoupled incompressible Navier--Stokes system:

 For the kinetic component, computing the local mass and momentum balances gives

 where

 Combining the above yields \bq \pa_t \rho_{f^\e} + \nabla_x \cdot (\rho_{f^\e} v^\e) =\Delta_x \rho_{f^\e} + \e \nabla_x \cdot \pa_t m_{f^\e} + \nabla_x \otimes \nabla_x : \intr (\xi \otimes \xi - \mathbb{I}_2) f^\e \,d\xi. \eq Since $f^\e$ relaxes to $M_{\rho_{f^\e}, \e v^\e}$, we have